-Assignment 5: TR Facilitated Activities and Interventions (100 points)
+Assignment 4: TR Facilitated Activities and Interventions (100 points) pages 83 -101

-To review and explore a variety of key issues or topics outlined in the course text.
-The issues/topics identified frame, guide, or inform the practice of therapeutic recreation.
-Students will prepare 3 to 5 page that provides a thorough overview of the topic.
+To review and explore a variety of facilitated therapeutic activities outlined in the course text.
+The facilitated techniques frame, guide, or inform the practice of therapeutic recreation.
+Students will prepare and present a 10 minute a power point that provides a thorough overview of the topic.

-Assignment 6: Therapeutic Recreation - Logic Program Model (200 points)
+Assignment 5: Therapeutic Recreation - Therapeutic Recreation Intervention/Program Model (300 points)

-The purpose of this assignment is to develop a specific treatment/intervention program plan for a specific disability group including appropriate goals relative to therapeutic recreation interventions needed to achieve goals.
+The purpose of this assignment is to develop a treatment/intervention program plan for a specific disability group including appropriate goals relative to the appropriate goals relative to the appropriate goals.
 The students will include:

 - 1. Rationale and treatment needs addressed: Discuss why the specific population selected needs for this program and identify at least three needs based on disability profile. - 2.
 Program Purpose: Write a clear purpose statement which identify (who the program is for, what it is intended to do, and what participants will get out of the program) - 3.
 Goals Set (Terminal Program Objective): Develop 2 goals.
 The goals should be written as general participant outcome statements that specify what participants should gain from participating in the program.
 For example, the goals may specify whether the intent of the program is to increase awareness and sensitivity of a particular leisure concept, acquire leisure knowledge associated with a specific area, or acquire specific leisure skills, mobility skills or fitness related to successful therapeutic recreation participation.
 Remember that goals or TPO's are broad in nature. - 4.
 Specific Objectives (Enabling Objectives): Develop at least 2 objectives for each goal. - 5.
 Performance Measures (PMs): Develop 1 specific, measurable performance measure for each objective. - 6.
-Activity Strategies: Identify 4 activities specific to each objective.
+Activity Plan: Select 2 activities specific to each objective.